kirsho/DASH/WGBS/DMT_analysis/README.md

 # Methylator package
-**Methylator** is a bunch of `bash` & `R` scripts designed for DNA methylation studies with [Bisulfite sequencing](https://en.wikipedia.org/wiki/Bisulfite_sequencing) technics.
-It has been developped at the [BiBs](https://parisepigenetics.github.io/umr7216bioinfofacility/) plateform at [UMR7216 - Paris Epigenetics](http://parisepigenetics.com/) by Olivier Kirsh.
-An integration within a snakemake workflow is under development.
+**Methylator** performs DNA methylation secondary analyses of [Bisulfite sequenced](https://en.wikipedia.org/wiki/Bisulfite_sequencing) DNA samples.
+It is developped at the [BiBs](https://parisepigenetics.github.io/umr7216bioinfofacility/) plateform of [UMR7216 - Paris Epigenetics](http://parisepigenetics.com/) unit by Olivier Kirsh.
+An integration within a snakemake workflow is under development with the help of Magali Hennion.

-**Methylator** performs the secondary analyses like genomic features annotations and figures.
+With **Methylator** users can quantify & visualize sequencing coverage, DNA methylation, compare conditions and annotate with any genomic features annotations and plot some figures.
-These R scripts are executed on HPC infrasctructures like [ipop-up](https://reyjul.gitlab.io/documentation-ipop-up/) or [ifb](https://ifb-elixirfr.gitlab.io/cluster/doc/) equiped with [slurm](https://slurm.schedmd.com/documentation.html) scheduler.
+**Methylator** is written in `bash` & `R` and can be executed on HPC infrasctructures like [ipop-up](https://reyjul.gitlab.io/documentation-ipop-up/) or [ifb](https://ifb-elixirfr.gitlab.io/cluster/doc/) equiped with [slurm](https://slurm.schedmd.com/documentation.html) scheduler.

-The primary analysis (from `.fastq` files to `.bam` files) must first be done with **WGBS-workflow** <!-- add the like when the doc is ready...-->.
+The primary analysis (from `.fastq` files to `.bam` files) must first be done with **WGBS-workflow** to  <!-- add the like when the doc is ready...-->.
 <!-- one cool little short project, create RDta and methextract from a count table -->

 ## Methylator can do :